aloma-io/aloma-io/docs/getting-started/README.md

 **Step 2: Follow the Introduction**
 Once logged in, you'll see a personalized welcome with:
-1. Take the Introduction tutorial
+1. Take the Introduction tutorial (this page)
 2. Go to your Getting Started workspace
 3. Integrate your systems and start automating

 ### Start Simple, Build Iteratively

-The most effective approach is to begin with a single task and build your workflow step by step:
+**Try the toy example**: Walk through our [ship offloading example](https://github.com/aloma-io/aloma-io/blob/main/docs/getting-started/toy-example.md) to see these concepts in action and build your first automation:

-1. **Use your Getting Started workspace** (automatically created with your account)
+1. **Uses your Getting Started workspace** (automatically created with your account)
 2. **Add a simple task** using the Task screen → "New Task"
 3. **Create your first step** with basic conditions and code
-4. **Deploy and test** the step individually
+4. **Deploy and test instantly** your first step
-5. **Add more steps** as needed, testing each one
+5. **Add a couple more steps** deploying and testing each one individually
-6. **Iterate** until your workflow handles all scenarios

-### Recommended First Steps

-1. **Try the toy example**: Walk through our [ship offloading example](https://github.com/aloma-io/aloma-io/blob/main/docs/getting-started/toy-example.md) to see these concepts in action
-2. **Create a test task**: Start with simple JSON like `{"test": true}`
-3. **Write a basic step**: Create a step that matches your test task and logs a message
-4. **Build incrementally**: Add complexity one step at a time
+6. **Iterate** a few different combinations and add a connector to send an email

 ## Next Steps